Select your shipping location to see your price and delivery times

 Here we answer some questions about Ash that are frequently asked by other users.

 Ash wood comes mainly from the temperate climate zones of Europe.
 The common ash (Fraxinus excelsior) is particularly widespread and is native to Germany, Poland, France and the Baltic states.
 It prefers to grow in moist, nutrient-rich soils and is found in deciduous and mixed forests.
-We only use European ash from sustainable, certified forestry for our furniture.
+We only use European ash from from FSC- or PEFC-certified forests for our furniture.

 The best-known species used for furniture making is the common ash (Fraxinus excelsior), which is native to Europe.
 It is characterised by high strength, elasticity and a light, lively grain.
 Other species include the white ash (Fraxinus americana) from North America, which has a slightly lighter and finer grain.
 The black ash (Fraxinus nigra) is also used occasionally, mainly for decorative applications.
-In Europe, however, the common ash from sustainable forestry is used almost exclusively.
+In Europe, however, the common ash from FSC- or PEFC-forestry is used almost exclusively.

 The price of ash wood depends on quality, origin and processing.
 On average, the price of raw wood is between €700 and €1,200 per cubic metre.
 Prices for finished solid wood – e.g. for furniture or boards – can be significantly higher.
 Ash is a little cheaper than oak, but offers similar strength and a light, friendly look.
-Due to its good availability in Europe, ash remains an attractive and inexpensive hardwood, even in sustainable quality.
+Thanks to its wide availability in Europe, ash remains an attractive hardwood offering good value for money.

 Ash wood is a hardwood and is characterised by its high strength and flexural elasticity.
 With a Brinell hardness of around 34 to 41 N/mm², ash is similarly hard to oak, but more flexible.
 This combination makes ash wood particularly resistant to mechanical stress – ideal for furniture, chairs or sports equipment that is subject to heavy use.